Tuition and Fees

 If a student withdraws from one or more classes in which she or he has enrolled, it may be necessary to return all or a portion of the Title IV financial aid (e.g. loans and/or grant aid) that were received for the term, as required by federal regulations.
 Based on this calculation and the refund period, the student may have to repay Washburn University up to the amount of aid that has been returned.

-Please note that the student fee is refundable up to the first day of class and is non-refundable once class begins, even if the student withdraws from all classes.
+Please note that the student fee is refundable up to the 100% tuition refund date, even if the student withdraws from all classes.
 Refunds and/or charges that are due to a student leaving campus housing are governed by the terms of the housing contract.

 Failure to pay any tuition, late fees, or other charges when due may subject the student to: